 Laronna is a graduate of California State University East Bay where she received both her Bachelors in Business Administration (BS) and her Masters in Social Work (MSW) in 2011 and 2013, respectively.
 She is currently working as a Clinical Director with Adapt Behavioral Collective where she enjoys teaching individuals with autism everyday skills through the use of behavioral methods derived from Applied Behavior Analysis.
 In addition to her role here at Adapt, she is a LCSW.
 In the past she worked with the Department of Veteran Affairs to assist homeless veterans in obtaining stable housing.
 Laronna is also a California state certified rape crisis counselor as well as a certified counselor for victims of domestic violence.
 She is a California native who grew up here in the Bay Area where she still resides today!

 Taron received a Bachelor of Science degree in Psychology with a concentration in Education from the University of Tennessee in Chattanooga.
 During his college years, Taron built his professional experience in working with children as a teacher's assistant for various elementary schools to tutoring children in after school programs.
 It was when he moved to San Francisco that Taron discovered his passion for ABA.
 As a Behavioral Therapist, Taron has continued to develop his skills in teaching, analysis, rapport building, and client specific behavioral strategies and recently began his training as a program manger with Adapt.
-His current goals are to obtain his Masters of Science degree in Clinical Psychology, continue building his knowledge in the field of ABA, and furthering the growth of every individual with Autism he works with.
+He recently obtained his goal of obtaining a Masters of Science degree in ABA, and is currently working on completing his certification as a Board Certified Behavior Analyst.